-Figures 7.1 to 7.3 compare estimated annual bills for a typical residential customer based on the major retailers' prices in June 2015, June 2016 and July 2016, across each network area.
-In line with our approach in Chapter 6, we used the three main retailers as this represents the majority of small customers in the market.
-Appendix B shows estimated bills under the standing offer prices and lowest priced offers for each of the retailers that provided price information to us.
+Figures 7.1 to 7.3 compare estimated annual bills for a typical residential customer based on the major retailers' prices in June 2015, June 2016 and September 2016, across each network area.
+In line with our approach in Chapter 6, we focused on the three main retailers as this represents the majority of small customers in the market.
+Appendix B shows estimated bills under the standing offer prices, most common tariffs and lowest priced offers for each of the retailers that provided price information to us.

-Residential offers increased between June 2016 and July 2016
+Residential offers increased between June 2016 and September 2016

 As per our findings in Chapter 6, Figures 7.1 to 7.3 show that prices for residential customers were substantially lower in June 2016 relative to June 2015.
-While prices increased between June 2016 and July 2016 across all network areas, in many cases July 2016 prices remained below prices in June 2015.
+While prices increased between June 2016 and September 2016 across all network areas, in many cases September 2016 prices remained below prices in June 2015.